Independent Co-Educational Day School

 Our school wishes to attract pupils who demonstrate excellence within a given area to enroll at the school.
 To this end, a series of scholarship places are available.
 These places provide both a reduction in fees but, more importantly, give successful candidates access to a programme of excellence which will develop them as individuals.
 These are available to boys and girls who can show a talent in either the academic, artistic, musical or sporting arenas.

-Scholarship awards are for a percentage reduction in fees and are decided upon by the headmaster and in consultation with key members of the Senior Leadership Team.
-The heads of English, mathematics and science also have input through setting and marking examination papers.
+Scholarship awards are for a percentage reduction in fees and are decided upon by the Head and in consultation with key members of the Senior Leadership Team.
+The heads of English and mathematics also have input through setting and marking examination papers.
 The heads of art, music, drama and PE input into the awarding of the respective scholarships.

 There are two academic scholarships available for children entering Year 3.
 These are dependent upon performance in an examination.
 The scholarship examination for entering Year 3 occurs in the January of Year 2.
 The examination consists of tests in numeracy and literacy.